Quantum Policy Gradient in Reproducing Kernel Hilbert Space: Quantum kernel policies

 \subsection{Gaussian quantum kernel policies}

-The Gaussian quantum kernel policy (\textbf{Gauss-QKP}) is a policy that extends the formulation of Lever and Stafford \cite{Lever2015} (see Eq.~\ref{eq: GQK policy}) by formulating it in terms of a quantum wave function.
-A benefit of this formulation is that gradient computations for $\nabla_{\beta} \log(\pi(a \vert s))$, and even Fisher information computations if needed, are analytically given without computational expense.
+The Gaussian quantum kernel policy (\textbf{Gauss-QKP}) is a policy that extends the formulation of Lever and Stafford \citep{Lever2015} (see Eq.~\ref{eq: GQK policy}) by formulating it in terms of a quantum wave function.
+A benefit of this formulation is that gradient computations for $\nabla_{\beta} \log(\pi(a \vert s))$, and even Fisher information computations if needed, are analytically given without requiring additional estimations.

 Upon policy updates, the wave function representing the stochastic policy $\pi$ needs to be updated.
 For each state, one can compute the mean action $\mu(s)$ and the covariance matrix, $\Sigma(s)$, and the resulting Gaussian wave function within a quantum circuit.
-One option is to use a general-purpose wave function preparation techniques, e.g. \cite{Shende2006}.
-However, more special-purpose techniques for Gaussian wave function preparation, such as the technique proposed by Kitaev and Webb \cite{Kitaev2008}, are available.
+One option is to use a general-purpose wave function preparation (a.k.a. state preparation) techniques (e.g. \cite{Shende2006,Carvalho2024}).
+However, more special-purpose techniques for Gaussian wave function preparation, such as the technique proposed by \cite{Kitaev2008}, are available.
+To implement the technique by Kitaev and Webb for a given state $s \in \mathcal{S}$ and a single dimension, we use the circuit given in Fig.~\ref{fig: KW}.
+This implementation is based on \url{https://github.com/msohaibalam/gaussian-wavefunction}, which differs from the original Kitaev-Webb implementation in that no auxiliary registers are required.
+Our implementation requires $\sum_{n=0}^{Ak - 1} 2^n = \BigO(2^{Ak})$ controlled rotation gates, which implies a total gate complexity of $\BigO(2^{(S+A)k})$ considering it needs to be computed for each $s \in \mathcal{S}$.